saanvijay/hyperledger-explorer-made-easy/README.md

 # How to test?
   1. Copy the package/* files in $GOPATH/src/explorerutils/*
   2. Make sure you have running Hyperledger Fabric network
+  3. By default all the explorer out files will be generated in "/tmp" dir, but you can set env variable to override it (export EXPLORER_OUT_CONFIG_PATH=/your/explorer/out/path)
   3. Go to test dir and edit input fields as per your requirements and run "go run launchExplorer.go" (wait for couple of mins)
   4. Open browser and type "localhost:8080" (default port)